TUDelft-DataDrivenControl/IFAC2023_WindSpeedMeasurementLearning/README.md

 # IFAC 2023 - Software implementation
-Paper title: An iterative data-driven learning algorithm for calibration of the internal model in advanced wind turbine controllers
+**Paper title**: An iterative data-driven learning algorithm for calibration of the internal model in advanced wind turbine controllers

-Status: Submitted
+**Status**: Submitted

 ------------------------